Rugby: NFL star Marquette King mocked by global rugby union fanbase for daring claim

 NFL star Marquette King has come under fire after claiming he would "dominate" rugby, a sport he has never played professionally.

-King — who is currently a free agent — represented the Oakland Raiders for six seasons before signing with the Denver Broncos in 2018.
+King — who is currently a free agent — represented the Oakland Raiders as a punter for six seasons before signing with the Denver Broncos in 2018.

 He was the NFL's punting yards leader in 2014, and starred for the St. Louis BattleHawks in this year's inaugural XFL season.